 Onions, Garlic, Chives

-I know… who knew?
-These food items are commonly used in preparing Thanksgiving dinner.
+Who knew, right?
+These food items are commonly used in preparing Thanksgiving dinner, in addition to dishes throughout the rest of the year, but they can spark dangerous reactions in your pets.
 Cats are actually more susceptible to the toxic effects of onions, garlic and chives; however, dogs are also at risk.
 The toxicity causes a condition called hemolytic anemia, which is characterized by the bursting of red blood cells circulating through your pet’s body.
 Ingestion can also cause less critical side effects such as gastrointestinal irritation.
 Toxicity is normally diagnosed through history, clinical signs and microscopic evaluation of red blood cells.

 Grapes and Raisins

-Some fruits are more common for consumption during autumn months.
-Although the toxic substance within grapes and raisins is unknown, these fruits can cause kidney failure in dogs.
-It is best to avoid feeding grapes and raisins to dogs altogether.
+Some fruits, like grapes and raisins, are more common for consumption during autumn months.
+Although the toxic substance within grapes and raisins is unknown, these fruits can cause kidney failure in canines, making them another dangerous food for dogs.

-Although not as common, many people bake cookies and desserts with macadamia nuts.
-Weakness, depression, vomiting, tremors and hyperthermia are common clinical signs associated with macadamia nut ingestion in dogs.
+Many people bake cookies and desserts with macadamia nuts.
+When ingested by dogs, however, they can cause weakness, depression, vomiting, tremors and hyperthermia.
 Signs usually appear within 12 hours of ingestion and can last approximately 12-48 hours.

-Nuts, including almonds, pecans and walnuts, contain high amounts of oils and fats.
-Foods that are high in oils and fats can cause vomiting, diarrhea and potentially pancreatitis in pets.
+Nuts, including almonds, pecans and walnuts, can also be dangerous foods for dogs.
+They contain high amounts of oils and fats, which can cause vomiting, diarrhea and even pancreatitis in pets.